SkyblockerMod/Skyblocker/src/main/resources/assets/skyblocker/tabhud/readme.md

 # Appendices

 ## Appendix A: Area identifiers
-- default: Any area not explicitly listed in the type.
+- default: Any area not explicitly listed.

 ## Appendix B: Widget identifiers and arguments